 How to Use an Electric Planer

-Using an electric planer is far easier than most people realize and with only a few hours practice one can plane wood like an expert.
+Using an electric planer is far easier than most people realize and with only a few hours practice one can plane would like an expert.
 Each pass of the planer involves a rhythm of balance and hand pressure.
 Once you get the feel of it, the electric planer is a breeze to use.

 - Make sure the work area is clear of debris and the wood to be planed is securely clamped down.

-- Your planning surface will end up rough and uneven, unless the blade is set properly and securely.
+- Your planning surface will end up rough and uneven unless the blade is set properly and securely.
 The blade must be mounted so that the cutting edge is absolutely level, that is, parallel to the surface of the rear base.

 - Make sure to stand with your feet apart in a comfortable position as this ensures safety and the best results.